James4Ever0/notes/Route network interface to specific application.md

 ---

-use dante and proxychains-ng
+Use dante and proxychains-ng

 ```bash
 sudo apt install dante-server
 ```

-now edit the dante config file:
+Now edit the dante config file:

 ```

 ```

-run the program with proxychains-ng:
+Run the program with proxychains-ng:

 ```bash